harlyq/aframe-randomize-component/README.md

 ## Limitations
 when using a random range of colors, the random value is picked from the HSL space (not RGB).

-Propertiess with arrays or strings cannot be randomized with a range (..), but can be randomized with a choice (|).
+Propertiess with strings cannot be randomized with a range (..), but can be randomized with a choice (|).

 When modifying properties on a primitive it is best to use the component mapping rather than the property directly.
 For example use **material.color** rather than **color**.